ellipt01/piezomag/README.md

 # piezomag

-A program and library for calculating seismomagnetic field caused by inclined rectangular fault.
+A program and library for calculating seismomagnetic field, i.e. geomagnetic field change caused by earthquake due to piezomagnetic effect.

 ## Description
-This package contains library for calculating seismomagnetic field due to fault motion, strike-slip, dip-slip and tensile opening, on inclined rectangular fault plane which located inside the perfectly elastic half space.
+This package contains library for calculating seismomagnetic field due to a vertical or inclined rectangular fault located inside the perfectly elastic half space.
-Any dip angle of fault plane are available including 90 degrees (vertical fault plane).
+Using this library, you can calculate seismomagnetic field easily, and any dip angle and all types of fault motion, strike-slip, dip-slip and tensile opening is available for this library.

 ## Installation